Posted by: Kaplan Schweser

-Many people start their road to becoming a fund manager by pursuing the Chartered Financial Analyst® (CFA®) designation.
-CFA candidates spend an average of 300 hours per exam level (there are three levels) to achieve the CFA charter.
+Many people start their road to becoming a fund manager by pursuing the Chartered Financial Analyst® (CFA®) charter.
+CFA charterholder candidates spend an average of 300 hours per exam level (there are three levels) to achieve the CFA charter.
 The exams cover many important topics to fund management in great depth, including ethics, quantitative methods, financial reporting and analysis, portfolio management, equity investments, and more.

 Analysts looking to move into fund management should assist portfolio managers with their work doing research on potential investments and putting together buy, sell, and hold recommendations.
 This experience can help analysts work their way to the next level.
 After a number of years of experience working for a fund, understanding fund operations, and obtaining the CFA charter, an analyst will be able to build a solid case for promotion to fund manager when the opportunity presents itself.

 Fund management is a prestigious and financially rewarding career.
 If you are interested in this career path, you may find that obtaining the CFA charter is a great place to start as you build your analyst experience.
-Learn more from Kaplan Schweser about CFA exam prep, the CFA exam process, and how the CFA charter can help you succeed.
+Learn more from Kaplan Schweser about CFA Program exam prep, the CFA Program exam process, and how the CFA charter can help you succeed.